 At our last AGM we asked members to consider whether or not they will want to withdraw their investment after 15 years, an offer that was set out in our Invitation to Invest.
 The Directors asked this question as the […]

-After the great response to the last round of funding, Sustainable Hockerton is pleased to announce a second offer of £200 to every household and business in the parish for energy and water saving measures installed by 31 March 2017.
+After the great response to the last round of funding, Sustainable Hockerton is pleased to announce a new offer of £200 to every household and business in the parish for energy and water saving measures installed by 31 March 2019.
 If you want […]

 Sustainable Hockerton is one of the pioneering small scale generators who have joined a new marketplace to trade locally generated energy.
 Piclo gives us a chance to sell locally, and the service gives local businesses a chance to take control […]